You don’t need to be outstanding to be successful.

 So is Starbucks outstanding?
 If you use coffee as your yardstick, then the answer is a resounding ‘no.’ I doubt that more than five people reading this blog would name Starbucks as their favourite place to grab a coffee.
 Give me thirty seconds and I can list half a dozen places where the coffee/cake/ambience/service – or all four – are better.

 But those half dozen places are all one-offs.
 They’re successful – but on a small scale.
-There are not 23,043 of them around the world, up from 21,366 last year and 19,767 in 2014.
-In 2015 842 of those Starbucks outlets were in the UK, split more or less evenly between company-operated and licensed stores.
+There are not 30,000 of them around the world (as of early 2019).
+In 2019, nearly 1,000 of those Starbucks outlets were in the UK, split more or less evenly between company-operated and licensed stores.
 Revenue and profits continue to grow strongly.

 By any standards, that’s a success story.
 If ever there was a company that knew where it was going and paid attention to its KPIs, it’s Starbucks.
 Remember, we’re not taking about apps, iPhones or technology here: we’re talking about cups of coffee.

 But why is Starbucks so successful?
 Ask Google and the search engine returns 12.4m results, so I’m not the first person to wonder.

 …And there are plenty of articles as well, many of them extolling exemplary qualities.
 Start small, expand carefully.
 Leadership, be efficient, training… But those are simply good management in any business.
 Based on my own career – hundreds of meetings in hundreds of coffee shops – here are three Starbucks qualities that really stand out for me.